Aaryan-R-S/Git-GitHub-Cheatsheet/README.md

 ## Roadmap

 - Open the `commands.todo` ([Click Here](https://github.com/Aaryan-R-S/Git-GitHub-Cheatsheet/blob/master/commands.todo))
-- Ignore other files and folders as they are for explanation purpose for `.gitignore`
+- Ignore other files and folders as they are for explanation purpose for how `.gitignore` works
-- You are redy to go!
+- Now, you are ready to go!

 <!-- LICENSE -->